CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP.md

 To configure BGP, you need to:

-- Identify the BGP node by assigning an ASN and router ID
+- Assign an ASN to identify the BGP node.
+In a two-tier leaf and spine environment, you can use {{<link url="#auto-bgp" text="auto BGP">}}, where Cumulus Linux assigns an ASN automatically.
+Auto BGP is supported with NCLU only.
+- Assign a router ID to the BGP node.
-- Specify where to disseminate routing information
+- Specify where to disseminate routing information.
-- Set BGP session properties
+- Set BGP session properties.
-- Specify which prefixes to originate
+- Specify which prefixes to originate.

 The following procedure provides example commands:

 {{< tabs "10 ">}}

 {{< tab "NCLU Commands ">}}

-1. Identify the BGP node by assigning an ASN and the router ID:
+1. Identify the BGP node by assigning an ASN.
+Either assign the ASN manually or use auto BGP to assign the ASN automatically.

+    - To assign an ASN manually:

       ```
       cumulus@switch:~$ net add bgp autonomous-system 65000
+      ```

+    - To use auto BGP to assign an ASN automatically on a leaf:

+      ```
+      cumulus@switch:~$ net add bgp auto leaf
+      ```

+      To use auto BGP to assign an ASN automatically on a spine:

+      ```
+      cumulus@switch:~$ net add bgp auto spine
+      ```

+    The auto BGP leaf and spine keywords are only used to configure the ASN.
+The configuration files and `net show` commands display the ASN number only.

+2. Assign the router ID:

+    ```
     cumulus@switch:~$ net add bgp router-id 0.0.0.1
     ```

-2. Specify where to disseminate routing information:
+3. Specify where to disseminate routing information:

     ```
     cumulus@switch:~$ net add bgp neighbor 10.0.0.2 remote-as external